MuhammadAsif46/Learn-TanStack/8. useMutation/README.md

    - Submitting forms (e.g., login, signup, creating a post, updating user profile).
    - Performing API calls to update or delete existing data.
    - Handling optimistic updates by modifying UI before waiting for a response from the server.

+---

+## Mutate():

+The `mutate() function` is used to execute the mutation in React Query.
+The process is the same whether you're:

+- `Deleting data`
+- `Updating data`
+- `Creating new data`

+When you call`.mutate()`, it tells React Query to run the mutation function defined inside the useMutation hook.
+This is needed because the `mutation is an action that changes data`, unlike queries, which are used to fetch data and are often auto-executed.